What colors deliver best on camera, and which ones wash you out?

 Even if you know how to dress for a Skype interview, it still won’t be a successful interview if you miss discussing some important subject matters.

-The preparation alone can get overwhelming, so make sure you have some back-up notes if things start to slip your mind.
+The preparation alone can get overwhelming, so have some back-up notes in case things start to slip your mind.